grandtheftdisco/henventory/README.md

 ## > Wanna work with me?
-- I'd love to hear from you!
+- I'm looking to join a great team.
 - [Drop me a line](mailto:grandtheftdisco@gmail.com) and we'll set up a time to talk.

 [^14]: _Especially_ if you have a bug report.